MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Dimensions of Hardness in MDPs

-An implicit assumption for many agents is that rewards are immediate depending on only the current information state and action.
-However, this is not true even for many simple environments.
-In many situations, agents receive \textit{delayed rewards} \citep[see e.g.][]{rudder_arjonamedina2018}.
+In many situations, agents perform an action that leads to a rewarding trajectory but the agent is only rewarded in a \textit{delayed} manner \shortcite<see e.g.,>{rudder_arjonamedina2018} (see Figure \ref{fig:r_delay_diag}).
 For example, shooting at an enemy ship in \textit{Space Invaders} leads to rewards much later than the action of shooting.
-Any action taken after that is inconsequential to obtaining the reward for destroying that enemy ship.
-Regarding the $Q^*$ value, this means that if an incorrect information state is used, then updates performed for approximating $Q^*$ will tend to assign partial credit also to inconsequential actions.
+Any action taken and the resulting trajectory afterwards is inconsequential to obtaining the reward for destroying that enemy ship.
+Regarding the $Q^*$ value, this means that if an incorrect information state is used, then updates performed for approximating $Q^*$ will tend to assign partial credit also to inconsequential information state features and actions.
+In \textit{MDP Playground}, the reward can be artificially delayed by a non-negative integer number of timesteps, $d$.

-In many environments, a reward is obtained for a \textit{sequence} of actions taken and not just the information state and action.
-A simple example is executing a tennis serve, where one needs a sequence of actions which results in a point, e.g., if an ace was served.